 Protocol-Independent Multicast (PIM) is an IP multicast routing protocol that uses routing information provided by unicast routing protocols such as RIP and OSPF.
 PIM is "protocol-independent" because it does not rely on any particular unicast routing protocol.

-Sparse mode PIM (PIM-SM) contrasts with flood-and-prune dense mode multicast protocols, such as DVMRP and PIM Dense Mode (PIM-DM) in that multicast forwarding in PIM-SM is initiated only via specific requests, referred to as Join messages.PIM-DM packets are transmitted on the same socket as PIM-SM packets, as both use the same protocol and message format.
-Unlike PIM-SM, in PIM-DM there are no periodic joins transmitted; only explicitly triggered prunes and grafts.
-Unlike PIM-SM, there is no Rendezvous Point (RP) in PIM-DM.
+PIM-Sparse Mode (PIM-SM) contrasts with flood-and-prune dense mode multicast protocols, such as DVMRP and PIM-Dense Mode (PIM-DM), in that multicast forwarding in PIM-SM is initiated only via specific requests, referred to as Join messages.
+PIM-DM packets are transmitted on the same socket as PIM-SM packets, as both use the same protocol and message format.
+Unlike PIM-SM, in PIM-DM there are no periodic joins transmitted, only explicitly triggered prunes and grafts.
+In addition, there is no Rendezvous Point (RP) in PIM-DM.
+This release allows you to implement PIM in both the IPv4 and the IPv6 environments.

-Source-Specific Multicast (PIM-SSM).
-The current implementation of PIM includes support for Source-Specific Multicast (PIM-SSM).
-For more information on PIM-SSM support, refer to "PIM-SSM Support" on page 7-31.
+Note.
+This implementation of PIM includes support for Source-Specific Multicast (PIM-SSM).
+For more information on PIM-SSM support, refer to "PIM-SSM Support" on page 7-17.

-This chapter describes the basic components of PIM and how to configure them through Command Line Interface (CLI).
-Any 'ip pim interface' commands must be sent with the mode specifically set to sparse since the default mode is dense.
+This chapter describes the basic components of PIM and how to configure them through the Command Line Interface (CLI).
 CLI commands are used in the configuration examples; for more details about the syntax of commands, see the OmniSwitch CLI Reference Guide.